 Variations from the budget and changes in strategy require approval from the main Board of the Group.
 The Executive Committee, which meets monthly, now comprises the Chief Executive Officer, Chief Financial Officer, the Chief Technology Officer, the Chief Operating Officer, the Chief Information Officer, the EVP and President Product Groups, the EVP and President of Commercial and Global Development, the EVP Strategy, the EVP and General Manager Physical Design Group, the General Manager of the Internet of Things business unit, the Chief Marketing Officer, the EVP People, the General Counsel and the Company Secretary.
 Executive Committee meetings are attended by other senior operational personnel, as appropriate.
 In recognition of the increasing importance of Asia as both a market and an engineering base, the President of ARM Greater China, who is based in China, was appointed as an Executive Committee observer on 1 January 2014 and now attends all meetings.

 Biographies of the members of the Executive Committee appear on the Group’s website at www.arm.com.

-The Group has a traditional UK board structure with a unitary Group board comprising the Chairman, executive and non-executive directors.
+The Group has a traditional UK Board structure with a unitary Board comprising the Chairman, executive and non-executive directors.
 The Audit and Remuneration Committees are made up of independent non-executive directors and they, together with the Nomination Committee, report to the Board.
 The divisions and functions report to the Executive Committee.
 The Risk Review Committee reports periodically to the Executive Committee, Audit Committee and the Board.
 The VP Business Assurance/Head of Internal Audit also has a separate reporting line to the Chairman of the Audit Committee.